Long Melford to Lavenham railway walk

 Now cross the road, and continue right up High Street, for approximately 300 yds, and turning left into Market Lane walk up to the Market Square.
 Lavenham Guildhall is across the Market Square, and you have now reached the end of your walk.

 Lavenham is famed for it's timber-framed buildings, and the Guildhall of Corpus Christi is not surprisingly, one of its finest examples.
-Browse the exhibits on cloth working, local railway history and agriculture, and don't forget to make time for the tea-room and a jacket potato or a scone or two.
+Browse the new exhibits on local Lavenham history and agriculture, and don't forget to make time for the tea-room and a jacket potato or a scone or two.
 A favourite is their speciality sausage roll.

 End: Lavenham Guildhall, grid ref: TL916493